 The waters around Tasmania are rich in seafood, so menu items include oysters, mussels, char-grilled salmon, chili salt squid, seafood risotto with roasted fennel, fish salads with calamari, smoked salmon and brie, and fresh flathead and trevalla, plus an abundance of lamb dishes and Italian food that came with post-WWII Italian immigration.

-The Upper Deck, the more expensive wait-served restaurant, offers good views of the harbor to patrons while they enjoy Spring Bay mussels with a tomato, chili, garlic lemon sauce; or char-grilled blue eye or salmon with stir-fried rice noodles, vegetables and bean sprouts with a tamarind line dressing.
-(03 6231 1999; open daily from noon to 10:00.p.m.)
+The Upper Deck, the more expensive wait-served restaurant, offers good views of the harbour to patrons while they enjoy Spring Bay mussels with a tomato, chili, garlic lemon sauce; or char-grilled blue eye or salmon with stir-fried rice noodles, vegetables and bean sprouts with a tamarind line dressing.
+(03 6231 1999; open daily from 7 a.m. to 9.p.m.)